secretstartups/handbook/people-group/group-conversations/index.html.md

 ## Group Conversation Moderators

+The `People Experience and People Specialist` teams are responsible for moderating the following calls:

+- AMAs (If requested with sufficient notice as per instructions [here](https://about.gitlab.com/handbook/people-group/group-conversations/#request-an-ama))
+- Group Conversations
+- CEO 101 (Introductions and Livestream)

 ### Preparing for and Streaming the Call

 All Group Conversations (Public and Private) will be streamed to YouTube within GitLab Unfiltered.

-The `People Experience and People Specialist` teams are responsible for moderating all Group Conversations and starting the stream by following the steps detailed below:

 ### Prior to the Call